-Buying a new garage door may seem like a daunting process, but if you approach the process in steps, the purchase can be simpler for both you and your retailer.
+Buying a new garage door may seem like a daunting process, but if you tackle the process in steps, you could save some time (and possibly your sanity).

 Garage doors are available to fit almost any size and shape of opening.
 Before approaching a professional service to discuss purchasing a new door, be sure to measure yours first.